 - The first day of classes for Early Childhood is August 25

 - Smaller mask sizes have been purchased for younger students

-- Structured routines will be developed for socially distanced mask breaks
+- Structured routines will be developed for mask breaks, socially distanced when possible.

 - Students will remain with the same small group/buddies of students for meals, playground and desk-based activities.

 Frequently asked questions

 If I want my student to continue learning virtually, what do I need to do?